Strong pathwise solution and large deviation principle for the stochastic Boussinesq equations with partial diffusion term: Introduction

 We now give an overview of this paper, including the main difficulties and our new ideas and results.
 For the first part, we mainly concentrate on proving the local existence and uniqueness of strong solution to the system \eqref{Equ1.1} forced by multiplicative noise in dimensions two and three, where the solutions are strong in both PDE and probabilistic sense evolving continuously in $H^{s}$ for integer $s>\frac{d}{2}+1$.
 A key ingredient which allows us to obtain the strong pathwise solution is to establish the compactness in suitable functional space.
 In the stochastic setting, the embedding $L^{2}(\Omega;X)\hookrightarrow L^{2}(\Omega;Y)$ might not be compact, even if $X\hookrightarrow\hookrightarrow Y$.
 As a result, the usual compactness criteria, such as the Aubin or Arzel\`{a}-Ascoli type theorems, can not be used directly.
 Thus, we rely on the Yamada-Watanabe type argument to obtain the pathwise solution after we establish the existence of martingale solution and pathwise uniqueness.

 The first difficulty we meet in the proof of above mentioned local existence is how to construct a suitable approximation scheme.
 Actually, the term $\|\nabla u,\nabla \theta\|_{L^{\infty}}\cdot\|u,\theta\|_{s}$ appears when we establish a priori estimates for approximation solutions, which prevents us from closing the a priori $L^{2}(\Omega; H^{s})$ estimate.
 Inspired by \cite{Kim1}, we add a cut-off function to render the nonlinear term, which will allow us to obtain the uniform a priori estimates.
 By a fully exploit the hidden structure, we find that $\|\nabla \theta\|_{L^{\infty}}$ can be controlled by the initial data and $\|\nabla u\|_{L^{\infty}}$, so it is enough for the cut-off function which depends only on $\|\nabla u\|_{L^{\infty}}$.
-This would allow us to adapt a mixed method proposed in \cite{Breit} to construct the approximation solutions, that is, the equation of temperature is solved directly by applying the standard method of characteristics, while the momentum equation is approximated by a finite dimensional Galerkin scheme.
+This would allow us to adapt a mixed method to construct the approximation solutions, that is, the equation of temperature is solved directly by applying the standard method of characteristics, while the momentum equation is approximated by a finite dimensional Galerkin scheme.
 However, the cut-off function brings difficulty in the proof of uniqueness which plays a crucial role in the process of passing martingale solution to strong pathwise solution.
-In order to overcome this difficulty, we first show that there exists a martingale solution of high regularity in $H^{s'}$ for integer $s'=s+1$.
-Keeping this goal in mind and going back to the first step, we can obtain higher order uniform estimates by differentiating with respect to the space variable in the Galerkin system, then the stochastic compactness method and the Skorohod embedding theorem can be used to obtain the existence of martingale solution.
-Next, to achieve the pathwise uniqueness, the Gy\"{o}ngy-Krylov's lemma \cite{Krylov} can be used for recovering the convergence almost surely of the approximate solutions on the original probability space.
+In order to overcome this difficulty, we first show that there exists a pathwise solution of high regularity in $H^{s'}$ for integer $s'=s+1$.